TosbackCgusBridge-Bot/CGUs-versions/Phonedeck/Privacy Policy.md

 Recent Blog Posts

+*   Phonedeck is hiring – a Software Tester wanted!
+September 2, 2014
 *   Phonedeck Exhibits at Salesforce1 World Tour in Munich July 3, 2014
 *   Phonedeck Featured as ‘App of the Month’ on Alcatel-Lucent’s Developer Portal July 2, 2014
 *   Phonedeck Presents IMS Network Integration for Salesforce July 1, 2014
 *   “VoLTE is here.
 So what’s next?” asks Alcatel-Lucent – One Answer is Phonedeck!
 June 26, 2014
-*   Phonedeck Wins Next Generation Services Platforms Developer Hackathon June 11, 2014

 Supported by the EU

-© 2014 Phonedeck. desk.io GmbH, Berlin.
+© 2014 Phonedeck.
+Phonedeck GmbH, Berlin.
 All rights reserved.